thomasgtaylor/how.wtf/content/post/2023-04-10-enums-in-golang.md

 ---
-title: Enums in Golang
-date: 2023-04-10T23:50:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-04-10 23:50:00-04:00
 description: How to implement enums in Golang
-categories:
-- Programming
 tags:
-- GO
+- go
+title: Enums in Golang
 ---

 GO does not natively support an `enum` keyword; however, an enum-like syntax can be implemented using the help of `iota`.